GPA Calculator

 A GPA calculator computes your grade point average based on the grades and credit hours of your courses.
 GPA, which stands for Grade Point Average, is the standard metric used by colleges and universities in the United States to measure academic performance.
 It is an essential tool for students who want to track their progress, plan their academic careers, and determine eligibility for honors, scholarships, and graduate programs.

 It is important to understand the difference between weighted and unweighted GPA.
 An unweighted GPA uses the standard 4.0 scale regardless of course difficulty.
 A weighted GPA, commonly used in high schools, awards extra points for honors, AP, or IB courses, allowing GPAs to exceed 4.0.
-This calculator uses the unweighted 4.0 scale, which is the standard at the college level.
+For example, an A in an AP course might count as 4.5 instead of 4.0.
+This calculator uses the unweighted 4.0 scale, which is the standard at the college level and the metric reported on official college transcripts.

 There is also a distinction between semester GPA and cumulative GPA.
 Your semester GPA reflects only the courses taken in a single term.
-Your cumulative GPA includes all courses across all semesters and is the number that appears on your official transcript.
-This calculator computes both, allowing you to see how each semester affects your overall standing.
+Your cumulative GPA includes all courses across all semesters and is the number that appears on your official transcript and is used for graduation honors.
+This calculator computes both, allowing you to see how each semester affects your overall standing and to plan your academic trajectory.

 Formula & Methodology